aasemgar7i/alx-system_engineering-devops/0x00-shell_basics/README.md

 (9)"rm -r /tmp/my_first_directory" Remove "my_first_directory" directory from /tmp
-(10)"cd -" This command back to last directory were in (11)"ls -la .. . /boot" List all file in current directory and in parent of working one and in /boot directory
+(10)"cd -" This command back to last directory were in (11)"ls -la .. . /boot" List all file in current directory and in parent of working one and in /boot directory (12)"file /tmp/iamafile" It show the file type of file "iamafile" at /tmp